-Importantly, under the Proposed District Plan all development comprising a density greater than one residential dwelling 300m2 net site area in the LDRZ requires resource consent with the Councils discretion being limited, amongst other matters, to the extent to which the development responds positively to Arrowtown's character, utilising the Arrowtown Design Guidelines.
-Further, within the proposed MDRZ all residential development within the Arrowtown Historic Management Transition Overlay Area requires resource consent, with resource consent also required where two or more dwelling units are proposed per site within the MDRZ.
+Importantly, under the Proposed District Plan all development comprising two or more residential dwellings per site in the LDRZ and the proposed MDRZ require resource consent with the Councils discretion being limited, amongst other matters, to the extent to which the development responds positively to Arrowtown's character, utilising the Arrowtown Design Guidelines.
 As a consequence, the Arrowtown Design Guidelines are fundamental to promoting positive design outcomes for development requiring resource consent within these zones.